EENCloud/api-docs/source/includes/_api_asset.md

 timestamp is a function of the configured GOP for the camera and the frame rate.
 The resolution of the image returned is the full resolution of camera.

+Snapshots are only available where there is video recorded from the camera. `Get List of Videoe` can be used to identify when video has be recorded.

 > Request (jpeg)

 ```shell